Mycoplasma bovis found on more North Island farms

 Active infected properties have yet to be depopulated, cleaned, and have their restrictions lifted.

-Forty-seven properties have had their IP status removed.
+Forty-seven properties have had their IP status removed, including five this week.
 This was as a result of depopulating the infected stock and undergoing the 60-day stand-down period during which cleaning and disinfection took place.

 Overall, 55 properties are under Restricted Place Notice and 231 properties under Notice of Direction.